meyerv11045/notes/notes/software_design/operator-overloading.md

 ```

-Implementing an operator function as a non-member function of a class (often used for overloading the insertion/extraction operator):
+Implementing an operator function as a non-member function of a class (e.g. overloading the insertion/extraction operator):
 ``` c++
 // .h
 class A{